suafeng/BaldmanBolder/README.md

-# BoldmanBolder
+# BaldmanBolder

-This repo is why I get bolder and bolder.
+This repo is why I get balder and bolder.

 Solutions and comments for leetcode problems I have solved.